Sedan, Montana

 Sedan is a census-designated place (CDP) in Gallatin County, Montana, United States.
 The population was 99 at the 2010 census.
 It is located on Montana Highway 86, 27 miles from Bozeman.
-The Zip Code 59086.
+The Zip Code is 59086.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Sedan has a humid continental climate, abbreviated "Dfb" on climate maps.

 Demographics

+Education

+It is in Shields Valley Elementary School District and the Bozeman High School District.
+The high school district is a part of Bozeman Public Schools.